fg-inet/python-asyncio-taps/docs/source/index.rst

     - Passively listening for new connections
     - Configuring Preconnections and Endpoints with YANG
     - Framers, e.g., to preserve message boundaries across TCP
+    - Multicast: Joining a multicast group with Source-Specific Multicast (SSM)

 .. toctree::